Alcohol and Drug Evaluation near me | Marietta-Georgia

 How does a drug and alcohol assessment proceed?

 A drug or alcohol evaluation typically lasts 60 to 90 minutes.
-You will be guided through each stage by a licenced addiction specialist.
+You will be guided through each stage by a licensed addiction specialist.
 Usually, the procedure entails:

 • Follow-up